Projective reflection groups of finite covolume: Minimality of the Vinberg domain

 On the other hand, suppose that $\Omega_P$ is the unique $\Gamma_P$-invariant properly convex domain in $\P(V)$.
-In particular, we must have that $\Int\Conv(\Lambda_P) = \Omega_P$, so Corollary \ref{cor:characVinDomainMinimal} implies that $P$ is a join of quasiperfect Coxeter polytopes of negative type.
-However, if $P$ is decomposable, then $\Omega_P$ is a join, and by the discussion following paragraph \ref{par:decPolytopes}, there must be at least one more $\Gamma_P$-invariant properly convex domain.
-Hence $P$ is a quasiperfect Coxeter polytope of negative type .
+In particular, we must have $\Int\Conv(\Lambda_P) = \Omega_P$, so Theorem \ref{thm:characVinDomainEqualsCHofLimSet} implies that $P$ is a join of quasiperfect Coxeter polytopes of negative type.
+However, if $P$ is a non-trivial join, then so is $\Omega_P$, and by the discussion following paragraph \ref{par:decPolytopes}, there must be at least one more $\Gamma_P$-invariant properly convex domain.
+Hence $P$ is a quasiperfect Coxeter polytope of negative type.